-This website (last updated 12th October 2013) is set up by members of the Rare Poultry Society who breed Marsh Daisies.
-We started the group in March 2010 and now have 46 members.
+This website (last updated 22nd March 2014) is set up by members of the Rare Poultry Society who breed Marsh Daisies.
+We started the group in March 2010 and now have over 50 members.

 Rare Breed Survival Trust as endangered.
 The Rare Poultry Society looks after the breed.